 The favourable role of a low order rational value of the minimum safety factor has been long emphasised for in JET Optimised Shear plasmas [22,32].
 This role has been confirmed recently in reversed shear plasmas thanks to the observation of Alfvèn wave cascades [32,33].
-The q profile in JET during a current ramp-up is such that q min decreases with time, crossing successively several low order rational surfaces.
-The case of q{min} =2 is intriguing and analysed in detail in a companion paper [33].
-An example is shown in figure 6 that shows contour lines of $\rho {\rm T}$ for the Pulse No:51573.
-First a barrier appears at R \approx 3.35m in a region where the shear is negative.
-A dramatic change of structure appears at t \approx 6s.
-This corresponds to the appearance of the surface q=2 at q min .
-Then two barriers appear that follow approximately the two q = 2 surfaces.
-Clearly most transport models can hardly predict this behaviour since they do not usually assign a special role to resonant surfaces.
-So this question deserves some attention.
+The q profile in JET during a current ramp-up is such that $q{min}$ decreases with time, crossing successively several low order rational surfaces.
+The case of $q{min} = 2$ is intriguing and analysed in detail in a companion paper [33].
+An example is shown in figure 4 that shows contour lines of $\rho{T}$ for the Pulse No: 51573.
+First a barrier appears at R≈3.35m in a region where the shear is negative.
+A dramatic change of structure appears at t≈6s.
+This corresponds to the appearance of the surface q=2 at $q{min}$ .
+Then two barriers appear that follow approximately the two q=2 surfaces.